SAP-samples/teched2025-DA261/exercises/ex3/README.md

 1. **Filter complaints with a specific outcome**

    For example, to see all complaints that were Closed with monetary relief, run:
-      - note, adjust the Graph instance reference in the query __<consumerComplaintsBase_U##>__ to match the index of your assgined user id before execution
+      - note, adjust the Graph instance reference in the query __<consumerComplaintsBase_U##>__ to match the index of your assigned user id before execution

    ```sql
    SELECT *